ubc-library-rc/intro-static-webpages/github-activities.md

 Step 2
 {: .label .label-step}
 From your GitHub main page, click on the green New Repository button.
+{: .step}

+Step 3
+{: .label .label-step}
 Provide a name for your repository.
 This name will be part of the URL of your repository as well as part of the address of your published website, unless you choose a custom domain.
 The repository URL will take the form: [https://github.com/](https://github.com/)&lt;your-github-username>/&lt;your-repo-name>
 {: .step}

-Step 3
+Step 4
 {: .label .label-step}
 Check the box to Initialize this repository with a README.
 NOTE: Your README file is a plain text file (same as a .txt file) that typically contains descriptive information about your repository (Who made it?
 What does it contain?
 What is it for?, etc.).
 You can also add a README file later if you like.
 {: .step}

-Step 4
+Step 5
 {: .label .label-step}
 Click the Create repository button.
+{: .step}

+Step 6
+{: .label .label-step}
 Your browser will now open to the top-level page of the repository.
 Your repository will contain one file: README.md.
 {: .step}

-# 2. Set up GitHub Pages
+## 2. Set up GitHub Pages

 In this step, you will enable the GitHub Pages feature in your repository settings.
 GitHub Pages knits together your repository files and turns them into an HTML site.

 Step 1
 {: .label .label-step}
 Open the Settings Tab in your repository.
+{: .step}

+Step 2
+{: .label .label-step}
 Go to Settings > Options.
 Scroll down to the GitHub Pages section.
 {: .step}

-Step 2
+Step 3
 {: .label .label-step}
 For the Source, set Branch:main and set the folder to /(root) and click Save.
 This directs GitHub pages to the top-level of your repository for your website content.
 {: .step}

-Step 3
+Step 4
 {: .label .label-step}
 You should see a link to your website appear in the GitHub Pages section.
 That link is now live.
 NOTE: You may initially receive a 404 error as the website is being built.